-Cast iron warms up slowly, but it will retain its heat for much longer than other pans, and it gets plenty hot enough for cooking at its peak temperature.
+Cast iron warms up slowly, but it will retain its heat for much longer than other pans, and it gets hot enough for cooking at its peak temperature.

 The self-basting lid with spikes was first invented in the 1920s.
 Moisture circulates throughout the pan more effectively with the spikes.
 In this way, you don’t have to baste the recipe for hours by hand on slow-cooking foods.
 It also tends to distribute the moisture evenly across the food, which makes it taste better.

 A quality cast-iron pan and lid can cost anywhere from $25 up to $275.
-However, these pans will last longer than regular cooking pans, and some families pass them on through the generation because they last so long.
+However, these pans will last longer than regular cooking pans, and some families pass them on through the generations because they last so long.

 Expensive doesn’t always equal better, but it can indicate the quality of a product.
 Some manufacturers of cast iron cookware have had decades to hone their casting skills.
-Combine this with the ability to source quality iron, the outcome is a superior product.
+Combining this with the ability to source quality iron, the outcome is a superior product.

 Final Thoughts – Why Do Cast Iron Lids Have Spikes